 Can you see the pin in the centre of the floor, next to the cup?
-Its a bolt through a piece of plywood and stuck to the floor with masking tape.
+It’s a bolt through a piece of plywood and stuck to the floor with masking tape.

 Here the second layer is stuck to the first layer.
 Looks like the last brick need to be cut to finish this layer.

-Third layer in place.
+The third layer in place.

 Note the small pieces of brick used as wedges.

-A mock up early in the build.
+A mock-up early in the build.